 Pies Supplied by: Rural Pie Co.

 It’s not often that someone sends us pies to review, it does happen occasionally, but not often.
 So it was very pleasing to be contacted by the Rural Pie Co. from Woodley in Berkshire asking if we would give them an honest review of a selection of their pies.
-We received four pies, Minced Beef and Red Onion; Steak and Kidney; Chicken, Leek and Ham; Rabbit.
+We received four pies, Minced Beef and Chilli; Steak and Kidney; Chicken, Leek and Ham; Rabbit.